Alpha-Cyberus/Alpha-Cyberus/README.md

 Previously I learned C++ and C# at university for a degree in game development and worked for a couple years doing software analysis where I used a lot of SQL.
 My favorite IDE is Atom, but I like Visual Studio too.
 My favorite game engine is Unity, but I've not used it in a very long time.
 I tend to use an agile methodology on my own projects but am interested in TDD.

 I'm working on a couple personal projects to keep practicing, but would love to collaborate on something interesting.
-Contact me here, on Discord (Alpha Cyberus#6157), or at LinkedIn https://www.linkedin.com/in/luffyobrien/.
+Contact me here, on Discord (Alpha Cyberus#6157), or on LinkedIn https://www.linkedin.com/in/luffyobrien/.

 Fun fact: Once I cut down a tree just by looking at it.
 It's true, I saw it with my own eyes!